 If you’ve been postponing an upgrade to your commercial roof, now is the time to act!
-The new Section 179 provisions of the Tax Cuts and Jobs Act provides the perfect opportunity to upgrade your commercial roof, as new roofing investments are tax-deductible under the tax code.
+The new Section 179 provisions of the Tax Cuts and Jobs Act provide the perfect opportunity to upgrade your commercial roof, as new roofing investments are tax-deductible under the tax code.

 Most Business Equipment Qualifies for Section 179

 In fact, most business equipment your company buys will qualify for the deduction.

 We’ve asked our partners at Fricke and Associates, P.C. to provide us with additional information regarding Section 179 and commercial roofing upgrades.

 “A business can deduct up to $1,000,000 under Section 179 including replacement of a roof.
 In addition, which you usually don’t see in the explanation of replacing a roof is that if the old roof is not 100% depreciated, they can also write off the remaining cost of the old roof.
 As an example: the business is depreciating a $200,000 roof over 39 years and must replace it after 20 years after taking about $100,000 in prior depreciation deductions, then they can deduct the remaining $100,000 plus 100% of the cost of the new roof.
 This usually works out best where they have had a cost segregation study performed and have broken out the cost of the old roof as a separate component.” -Ted Fricke, CPA (Fricke & Associates, P.C)

 According to the IRS, property that qualifies for the deduction includes “improvements to nonresidential real property placed in service after the date such property was first placed in service: roofs; heating, ventilation, and air-conditioning property; fire protection and alarm systems; and security systems.”
 This means re-roofing projects and roof replacements also qualify.